rubanp/politics-primer/notes/main-script.md

 In this section we'll be looking at how the leadership (the government) is setup and organised in a fair democracy.
-The government is not a single unit, but rather consists of three parts, with no person being allowed to exist in more than one part.
+The government is not a single unit, but rather consists of three parts, with no person technically being allowed to belong to more than one part, though there is often minor overlap.

 - Legislative- the part that makes laws
-- Executive - the part that carries out (executes) the laws, and
+- Executive - the part that carries out (executes) the laws
 - Judiciary - the courts that decide if the law has been broken

 This concept is called **_separation of powers_**.
-This exists to ensure that for example, that people cannot create laws (as part of the legislative) that they can execute (as part of the executive) to help just themselves or give themselves more power, or ignore laws they've broken (as part of the judiciary).
+This exists to ensure that for example, people cannot create laws (as part of the legislative) that they can execute (as part of the executive) to help just themselves or give themselves more power, or ignore laws they've broken (as part of the judiciary).
+The three parts keep each other in check, which is known as having **_checks and balances_**.

 Another concept is **_devolution_**, which is transfer of power from the central government to local government.
 When this transfer of power is